-Amazon SWF helps developers build, run, and scale background jobs that have parallel or sequential steps.
+Amazon Simple Workflow Service (Amazon SWF) helps developers build, run, and scale background jobs that have parallel or sequential steps.
 You can think of Amazon SWF as a fully-managed state tracker and task coordinator in the Cloud.

 If your app's steps take more than 500 milliseconds to complete, you need to track the state of processing, and you need to recover or retry if a task fails, Amazon SWF can help you.